 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
 In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which be a big, significant, weighty decision, but it is not always so.
 Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been relatively stable over the past year, with an 8% year-over-year decline.
+Inventory levels have been relatively stable over the past year, with a tiny 1% year over year increase.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-Of interest, the number of single family homes for sale has declined by 8% from this same time of year last year -- while the number of townhouses, duplexes and condos on the market for sale has has only decreased by 6%.
+Of interest, the number of single family homes for sale has increased slightly by 3% from this same time of year last year -- while the number of townhouses, duplexes and condos on the market for sale has decreased by 7%.
 As is evident, inventory levels are now starting to decline as we enter into the Fall market -- and we will likely see further decreases over the next few months, particularly in single family home inventory.

 Trends in inventory level currently seem to, for the most part, transcend the City / County divide.
-When looking only at inventory levels in the City, we see that there has been a moderate decline (-9%) over the last year in the number of properties for sale.
-In the County, there has been a somewhat smaller decline (-7%) in the number of homes for sale.
-Despite relatively small changes in inventory levels in the City of Harrisonburg and Rockingham County over the past year, inventory levels in the County seem much more turbulent than in the County.
+When looking only at inventory levels in the City, we see that there has been a moderate decline (-10%) over the last year in the number of properties for sale.
+In the County, however, ther has been a slight increase (+5%) in the number of homes for sale.
+Despite relatively small changes in inventory levels in the City of Harrisonburg and Rockingham County over the past year, inventory levels in the County seem much more turbulent than in the City.